-- M. Where sediment transport in the stormwater runoff is anticipated to reach the infiltration system, appropriate permanent measures to prevent or collect sediment shall be installed prior to discharge to the infiltration system. - N. Where roof drains are designed to discharge to infiltration practices, they shall have appropriate measures to prevent clogging by unwanted debris (for example, silt, leaves and vegetation).
-Such measures shall include but are not limited to leaf traps, gutter guards and cleanouts. - O. All infiltration practices shall have appropriate positive overflow controls. - P. No sand, salt or other particulate matter may be applied to a porous surface material for winter ice conditions. - Q. The following procedures and materials shall be required during the construction of all subsurface facilities: - (1) Excavation for the infiltration facility shall be performed with equipment that will not compact the bottom of the seepage bed/trench or like facility. - (2) The bottom of the bed and/or trench shall be scarified prior to the placement of aggregate. - (3) Only clean aggregate with documented porosity, free of fines, shall be allowed. - (4) The tops, bottoms and sides of all seepage beds, trenches, or like facilities shall be covered with drainage fabric.
-Fabric shall be nonwoven fabric acceptable to the Municipal Engineer. - (5) Stormwater shall be distributed throughout the entire seepage bed/trench or like facility, and provisions for the collection of debris shall be provided in all facilities.
+- P. Where roof drains are designed to discharge to infiltration practices, they shall have appropriate measures to prevent clogging by unwanted debris (for example, silt, leaves and vegetation).
+Such measures shall include but are not limited to leaf traps, gutter guards, and cleanouts. - Q. All infiltration practices shall have appropriate positive overflow controls. - R. No sand, salt or other particulate matter may be applied to a porous surface material for winter ice conditions. - S. The following procedures and materials shall be required during the construction of all subsurface facilities: - 1.
+Excavation for the Infiltration Facility shall be performed with equipment that will not compact the bottom of the seepage bed/trench or like facility. - 2.
+The bottom of the bed and/or trench shall be scarified prior to the placement of aggregate. - 3.
+Only clean aggregate with documented porosity, free of fines, shall be allowed. - 4.
+The tops, bottoms and sides of all seepage beds, trenches, or like facilities shall be covered with drainage fabric.
+Fabric shall be non-woven fabric acceptable to the Municipal Engineer. - 5.
+Stormwater shall be distributed throughout the entire seepage bed/trench or like facility and provisions for the collection of debris shall be provided in all facilities.